mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 newDB   0.000GB
 ```

-And now, our show DBs command should actually work.

-And it does.

-And we can see that the write command was replicated to the secondary node.

-So here I've tried to insert a document into a secondary node.

-And as expected, we can only enable reads on this secondary.

-We'll never be able to write to a secondary node.

-The purpose of this is to enforce strong consistency on our cluster.

-The Mongo shell lets us know that we can't write to the secondary.
+And we can see that the *write command was replicated to the secondary node*.
+So here I've tried to *insert a document into a secondary node*.
+And as expected, we can only enable *reads on this secondary*.
+We'll never be able to *write to a secondary node*.
+The purpose of this is to enforce *strong consistency on our cluster*.
+The *Mongo shell* lets us know that we can't *write to the secondary*.

 So far we've covered how reads and writes work in a replica set when it's healthy.